ICST Ambi Motion Markers

 1. Add the scripts to REAPER

-• Scripts/JS_Ambi_Motion_Marker_GUI.lua
+• scripts/JS_Ambi_Motion_Marker_GUI.lua

-• Scripts/JS_Import_Ambi_Markers_From_CSV.lua
+• scripts/JS_Import_Ambi_Markers_From_CSV.lua

-Place the file anywhere on disk — a common choice is alongside the Lua scripts:
+The GUI launches reaper_marker_ambi_motion.py as a persistent background process to send OSC commands.
+Place it anywhere on disk — a common choice is alongside the Lua scripts.
+In the bundle it is at:

-Install the required package:
+Install the required Python package:

-pip install python-osc
+pip3 install python-osc

 /Users/yourname/.pyenv/versions/3.11.8/bin/python3